The following transcript is protected under a Creative Commons Attribution-NonCommercial-NoDerivs 2.5 License.

 Nelson, B.C.
 Canada

-Jon Steinman: And welcome to Deconstructing Dinner - produced and recorded in the studios of Kootenay Co-op Radio in Nelson, British Columbia.
+Jon Steinman: And welcome to Deconstructing Dinner, a weekly one-hour radio program and podcast produced in the studios of Kootenay Co-op Radio, CJLY in Nelson, British Columbia.
 I'm Jon Steinman.

 increase music and fade out